vprem5317-ship-it/Basic-Calculator-MATLAB/README.md

-# Basic-Calculator-MATLAB
+# Basic Calculator in MATLAB
+## Description
-A GUI-based calculator developed in MATLAB App Designer that performs addition, subtraction, multiplication, and division operations.
+A GUI-based calculator developed using MATLAB App Designer that performs:
+- Addition
+- Subtraction
+- Multiplication
+- Division
+## Tools Used
+- MATLAB
+- App Designer
+## Features
+- User-friendly GUI
+- Basic arithmetic operations
+- Error handling for division by zero
+## Author
+Your Name